kuehnp/NIRS-cluster-calibration/README.md

 Access to the HPC Cluster workspace (e.g. via Filezilla)

-Several R package, especially plantspec (https://github.com/griffithdan/plantspec), asdreader (https://cran.r-project.org/web/packages/asdreader/) and Hmisc (https://cran.r-project.org/web/packages/Hmisc/), but see the R scripts for a complete list.
+Several R packages, especially plantspec (https://github.com/griffithdan/plantspec), asdreader (https://cran.r-project.org/web/packages/asdreader/) and Hmisc (https://cran.r-project.org/web/packages/Hmisc/), but see the R scripts for a complete list.

 A toolchain built for R (e.g. via Easybuild).
-If you are unsure how to do this, ask an adult (i.e. server admin) to help you.

 ## Data preparation
 In this step the dataset will be prepared for calibration on a local PC.
 Input files consist of one folder containing NIRS Spectra and two datatables, *samples.csv* and and *traits.csv*.
 The *prep_cluster.R* will take this data, process it and output a handy *prep_workspace.rda* file to upload to the server.